Jurassic World: Chaos Theory: Guest

 Several notable creatures from Jurassic Park media make an appearance.
-This includes the quartet of trained Atrociraptors Ghost, Panthera, Tiger, and Red as well as the Giganotosaurus and Therizinosaurus, all from Jurassic World Dominion, and the Tyrannosaurus rex Rexy from Jurassic Park.
-Bumpy, Ben's Ankylosaurus companion with an asymmetrical face, and Big Eatie, a mother Tyrannosaurus rex from Mantah Corp Island, were first introduced in Camp Cretaceous.
+This includes the blind-eyed Allosaurus from Battle at Big Rock who is responsible for Brooklynn's suspected death while the quartet of trained Atrociraptors Ghost, Panthera, Tiger, and Red as well as the Giganotosaurus and Therizinosaurus, are all from Jurassic World Dominion.
+It also includes Bumpy, Ben's Ankylosaurus companion with an asymmetrical face, and Big Eatie, a mother Tyrannosaurus rex from Mantah Corp Island, who were both introduced in Camp Cretaceous.
+Boss, a Carnotaurus from Jurassic World: Fallen Kingdom, the Tyrannosaurus rex Rexy from Jurassic Park, and both Buck and Doe from The Lost World: Jurassic Park, also make an appearance.

-Other notable dinosaurs that appear include: a blind-eyed Allosaurus responsible for Brooklynn's suspected death; Blonde and Brunette, a pair of Becklespinaxes transported by Jensen and Jared; Major, a Majungasaurus held captive on Captain Lang's cargo ship; Geba, a playful Gallimimus who lives on the Mballo family farm; Gordon, a one-footed Compsognathus under Ronnie's care; a blind leucistic Baryonyx created by Dr. Sarr; a Pyroraptor escapee from Biosyn Valley, and Smoothie, a baby Ankylosaurus under Kenji's protection that hatched from Bumpy's egg.
+Other notable dinosaurs that appear include: Blonde and Brunette, a pair of Becklespinaxes transported by Jensen and Jared; Prue, Piper, and Phoebe, a Stygimoloch trio serving as a roadside attraction for Bobby Nublar; Major, a Majungasaurus held captive on Captain Lang's cargo ship; Geba, a playful Gallimimus who lives on the Mballo family farm; Gordon, a one-footed Compsognathus under Ronnie's care; a blind leucistic Baryonyx created by Dr. Sarr; a Pyroraptor escapee from Biosyn Valley; Smoothie, a baby Ankylosaurus under Kenji's protection who hatched from Bumpy's egg; Allan, Barbara, Kenneth, and Kristy, a pack of Dilophosaurus living in Biosyn Valley, and Blender, Bumpy's mate and Smoothie's father.